rmaniv/a_proc_list/courts/index.md

 # BRF Topic: Corruption/nexuses of Indian judges

-A thread to discuss corruption/nexuses of Indian judges and Jury system as an alternative was once started on [Bharat Rakshak Forum](https://forums.bharat-rakshak.com/); but, it was deleted as it crossed 10 pages i.e. 400 posts.
-Those pages were saved by Mr. Rahul Mehta, the person who started this thread, and I got these pages from him.
-I have uploaded these pages on my website for all concerned citizens of Bharat who wish to read it.
+In 2002 AD, a thread was started to discuss corruption/nexuses of Indian judges and Jury system as an alternative; but, it was deleted as it crossed the 10 pages i.e. 400 posts limit.
+Those pages (9 in total, idk how) were saved by Mr. Rahul Mehta, the person who started this thread.
+I got these pages from him and uploaded them on my website.
+I'm putting the links here for all who want to read it.

 ## Index